 - date of departure is the last day the student has been present at the host institution for academic reasons (e.g. the last exam passed).

 Students are strongly advised to observe this rule and make a note to the home institution coordinator before signing a ERASMUS+ grant agreement with the home institution.

 OIB is a personal identification and tax number (in Croatian - Osobni Identifikacijski Broj).
 It is needed for getting EFST student ID and X-card issuance.
 University will arrange to student his/her OIB n. before arrival.

 According to the Croatian legislation, all foreign nationals (EU and non-EU) studying in Croatia must regulate their residence during their stay.
 Please note that regulated residence is the prerequisite for the issuance of Transcript of Records to students on mobility schemes at the end of the study period!

 There are 2 types of residence permits:

 - up to 90 days permit (short-term) and

 - more than 90 days (temporary residence)

-Upon arrival, all students must report their short-term stay in Croatia to the Central Police Station.
+Upon arrival, non EU-students must report their short-term stay in Croatia to the Central Police Station.
 This report should be submitted within 48 hours (72 during the weekend) upon entering Croatia.
 The central police station is located in the Split City centre, at the following address: Trg Hrvatske Bratske Zajednice 9, ground floor.
 Office hours at the Central police station are Monday - Friday, 8.30 to 15.30 (14:30 during summer saving time).

 During application to residence permit is important to give OIB number (emailed to student before arrival) and state that it is issued before residence permit application.